ibmresilient/resilient-python-api/python/examples/circuits/TaskCalendar/README.md

 Within the 'taskcalendar' section the following information is required:
 * queue - this should be 'taskcalendar'
 * smtpserver - the server which will send the email with the .ics file as an attachment
-* smtpfrom - the email address which the email should be send from
+* smtpfrom - the email address which the email should be shown as from
-* smtpuser - login credential for the user on the smtp server
+* smtpuser - login credential for the user on the smtp server.
+Usually an email address
 * smtppw - password for the 'smtpuser' on the smtp server
 * smtpport - port on the smtp server.
-If port 587 is specified the action processor will use starttls
+* tlsrequired - Only include and set to True if using TLS, usually with port 587
+* sslrequired - Only include and set to True if using SSL, usually with port 465

 ### Certificates